 FI 515 Forgiveness, Reconciliation and Clinical Practice.
 This course is designed to provide an overview of the primary approaches, applications, and research related to the area of forgiveness in clinical practice.
 Forgiveness assessment, issues concerning domestic violence, infidelity, as well as the theological and intergenerational implications of forgiveness are discussed.
-Open to all students.
+(2 or 4 units) Open to all students.